megascatterbomb/mega_mod/README.md

 In certain scenarios, it is beneficial to respawn the dead players on one or both teams to improve the gameplay experience.

 - In Attack/Defend and Payload maps:
-  - Both teams are respawned at the end of setup time.
+  - BLU team is respawned at the end of setup time.
   - RED team is respawned whenever a control point is captured.
 This helps prevent steamrolls.

 # Gamemode Improvements